-This fish displays a unique behavior of blowing into the sand of the sea floor to uncover buried food items such as small worms.
+This fish displays a unique behavior of blowing into the sand of the ocean floor to uncover buried food items, such as small worms.

-This fish can excrete a toxin to deter predators.
+Learn more about the longhorn cowfish!
+Did you know that this fish can excrete a toxin to deter predators?

-Sponges, polychaete worms, mollusks, small crustaceans, and small fishes
+This fish feeds on sponges, polychaete worms, mollusks, small crustaceans and small fishes.

 The longhorn cowfish can grow to a length of 20 inches.